Library signage design

 Engaging Users Through Interactive Feedback

-Our design team at the University of Arizona Libraries uses whiteboards as a joyful and interactive way to gather feedback from students on a variety of topics.
-These "Talk-Back" boards offer a great opportunity for us to capture insights and better understand student experiences related to library services.
-Placed in the library lobby, the boards feature one or more prompts, inviting students to contribute their thoughts using stickers, markers, and sticky notes.
+Our design team at the University of Arizona Libraries uses whiteboards as a joyful and interactive way to gather feedback from students on different topics.
+These "Talk-Back" boards offer a great opportunity for us to gather insights and better understand student experiences related to library services.
+The boards are usually placed in the library lobby and feature one or more prompts.
+The prompts invite students to contribute and write their thoughts using stickers, markers, and sticky notes.

 This board also highlighted some barriers that prevent students from exploring the stacks, despite their interest.
 Factors such as a lack of clear information and signage about the contents of each section, as well as uninviting shelf areas, were among the reasons mentioned.
 These findings are important in helping us create a more inviting and informative library environment.

-A detailed description of this Talk-Back board and images of student responses can be found here: User interactions with library stacks.
+A detailed description of this Talk-Back board can be found in the research repository on User interactions with library stacks.

 Issues with the existing Signs